lewis-worsley/hangman/README.md

 - Richard Wells (Code Institute mentor)
     - His feedback and guidance throughout helped me develop the game but also improve my understanding of Python.
+    - For also helping guiding me on how to design Hangman graphics in Python.